 You don’t have to wait!
 Apply for your benefits and apply to Mercyhurst at the same time.
-Doing this will help expedite your admissions process.
+Doing this will help expedite the admissions process.

 Provides training and rehabilitation for veterans with a service-connected disability with a rating of at least 20%.

-For individuals who served 90 aggregate days of active-duty service on or after 09/11/01 and have an honorable discharge.
-Starting in 2009 active-duty service members may be eligible to transfer their Post 9/11 GI Bill entitlement to dependents and/or spouses.
-Under the Post 9/11 GI Bill students may be eligible for the Yellow Ribbon Program.
+For individuals who served 90 aggregate days of active-duty service on or after September 11, 2001, and have an honorable discharge.
+Starting in 2009, active-duty service members may be eligible to transfer their Post 9/11 GI Bill entitlement to dependents and/or spouses.
+Under the Post 9/11 GI Bill, students may be eligible for the Yellow Ribbon Program.

 In addition to standard veterans education benefits you may also be eligible for non-VA military benefits such as: